ElDocWho/learning-journal/lj-day-03.md

   Also learned some cool css stuff.
 I learned how to have a fixed gif in the background.
 If I scroll up or down gif stays static in the same position.

   I also got to have a lot of practice in loops and conditional statements.

+**Day 4**

+Day 4 the most important thing I learned is hoe the boxes work in the web page.
+How to place them, how to give them attributes like with and height.
+Something very important is how to float boxes.
+And regarding floating boxes how to reset the float before getting to the next element in HTML so we do not have to float that box.

+**Day 7**

+Today I learned a lot about functions and Arrays.
+The most interesting part today was doing a function inside of a function.

+Very interesting how arrays work and how can functions return multiple values when acting as an array.